Frequently Asked Questions

 Land Splits and Combinations

-Yes taxes owing on the property in question must be paid in full before the Treasurer's office will sign a County Certification of Taxes Paid.
+Yes.
+All outstanding taxes on the property must be paid in full before the Treasurer's Office will issue a County Certification of Taxes Paid.

-Under 7-37-7 NMSA 1978, the owner of record on January 1 of each tax year is responsible for taxes assessed for that tax year.
-A tax l lien is attached to the property upon failure to pay taxes, irrespective of ownership changes made after January 1 of each year.
+Under 7-37-7 NMSA 1978, the property owner of record on January 1 of each tax year is liable for the taxes assessed for that year.
+Failure to pay property taxes will result in a tax lien being attached to the property, regardless of any ownership changes after January 1 of the tax year.

 Valuation of Property